All waves carry energy from one place to another. There are two types of waves:

-The following formulae can be applied to all waves:
+The following formulae can be applied to waves:

 Amplitude and Pitch – Sound Waves

-The amplitude of a wave is related to loudness or intensity - bigger amplitude means a louder sounds of higher intensity.
+The amplitude of a wave is related to volume or intensity - bigger amplitude means a higher volume or intensity.

 The wavelength is related to its pitch or intensity (a shorter wavelength means a higher pitch or intensity).

 Sound is produced by objects vibrating - the strings on a violin, the surface of a drum , the air in a trumpet, the reeds in an oboe.
 We may view the vibrations on a cathode ray oscilloscope in the normal way.
 Not all sounds are audible to the ear.
 Dog whistles produce sound at too high a pitch for the human ear, but the sound can be heard by dogs.
 Ultrasound/sonar are frequency sound waves, used in industry, medicine and quality control.
 Images may be formed using ultrasound and sonar by transmitting the waves, and observing the way in which they are reflected back.